 "What is the best car paint restorer, and can a true beginner perform this task safely while producing professional grade results?"

-The answer is yes, and any true beginner can do it, and the solution is waiting for you just below with a the kits that include everything needed.
-Kits that combine the safest, most user friendly car buffer known as a DA (dual-action), along with the amazing capabilities of professional grade car polishes.
+The answer is yes, and any true beginner can do it, and the solution is waiting for you just below with two kits that include everything needed to do the actual polishing.

 The industry has long recognized the need to bridge the gap between professionals and the non-professional.
-Most beginners go running in the opposite direction at the first mention of car buffers and the many horror stories permanently stuck in most peoples heads
+Most beginners go running in the opposite direction at the first mention of car buffers and the many horror stories permanently stuck in most peoples heads.

-Understandably the first-timer will be fearful of finding themselves behind the wrong car buffer based on their lack of experience, and think any car paint restorer will have to be done by hand and with hours of arm breaking work.
+Understandably, the first-timer will be fearful of finding themselves behind the wrong car buffer based on their lack of experience, and think any car paint restorer will have to be done by hand and with hours of arm breaking work.

 The good news is that no longer is this the case as the industry has responded with user friendly and safe car polishers, along with advanced chemical engineering that allow for an amazing user experience along with the ability to produce truly professional results even for a first timer!...even if working on a black car!

-Chemical Guys Car paint Restorer Kit
+Chemical Guys TORQ Car Polishing Kit on Amazon

 Darren's Professional Tips: